-Try not to make any assumptions about people’s gender.
+It’s important to try not to make any assumptions about people’s gender.
 You can’t tell if someone is nonbinary simply by looking at them, just like how you can’t tell if someone is transgender just by how they look.

 Advocate for nonbinary friendly policies.
 It’s important for nonbinary people to be able to live, dress and have their gender respected at work, at school and in public spaces.

 It’s important to understand that, for many nonbinary people, figuring out which bathroom to use can be challenging.
 For many nonbinary people, using either the women’s or the men’s room might feel unsafe.
 This is because others may verbally harass them or even physically attack them.
 Nonbinary people should be supported by being able to use the restroom that they believe they will be safest in.

 Talk to nonbinary people to learn more about who they are.
 There’s no one way to be nonbinary.
 The best way to understand what it’s like to be nonbinary is to talk with nonbinary people and listen to their stories.